BenMilanzi98/insight-books-v2.5/VPS_DEPLOYMENT_GUIDE.md

 **Note:** Replace `[your-username]` with your actual GitHub username or repository URL.

-## Step 5: Verify the Environment Configuration
+## Step 5: Verify and Update the Environment Configuration

 The repository includes a `.env` file with all necessary environment variables.
-Review it to ensure it matches your requirements:
+Review and update it to ensure it matches your VPS requirements:

 ```bash
 cat .env